Almost Time-Optimal Loosely-Stabilizing Leader Election on Arbitrary Graphs Without Identifiers in Population Protocols: Introduction

 The population protocol model, introduced by Angluin~\etal\cite{AngluinADFP2006}, is a computational model widely recognized in distributed computing and applicable to passive mobile sensor networks, chemical reaction systems, and molecular calculations, etc. This model comprises \(n\) finite state machines (called \emph{agents}), which form a network (called a \emph{population}).
 Agents' states are updated through communication (called \emph{interaction}) among a pair of agents.
 A simple connected digraph \(G=(V,E)\) (called a \emph{communication graph}) determines the possibility of interaction among the agents.
 In this model, only one pair of agents interacts at each step.
 The interactions are determined by a uniform random scheduler.

 The leader election problem is one of the most studied problems in population protocols.
 This problem involves agents electing a unique \emph{leader} agent from the population and maintaining this unique leader forever.
 Angluin~\etal\cite{AngluinADFP2006} first studied this problem for complete graphs with designated common initial state.
-Under this assumption, many studies have been conducted~\cite{AngluinADFP2006,BGK20,GSU19,sudotime}, and a time and space optimal protocol~\cite{BGK20} has already been proposed.
+Under this assumption, many studies have been conducted ~\cite{AngluinADFP2006,BGK20,GSU19,sudotime}, and a time and space optimal protocol~\cite{BGK20} has already been proposed.
 Several studies also exist for arbitrary graphs~\cite{FastGraphical,NearArbGraph}, and a time-optimal protocol~\cite{NearArbGraph} has already been proposed.

-The self-stabilizing leader election problem requires that agents start from any configuration, elect a unique leader agent, and maintain this unique leader forever.
-It is known that there is no self-stabilizing leader election protocol for arbitrary graphs~\cite{SSAngluin} and complete graphs~\cite{Cai2012}.
-In the context of complete or arbitrary graphs, researchers have explored the problem in three ways.
+The self-stabilizing leader election problem requires that agents start from any configuration, elect and externally maintain a unique leader agent.
+It is known that there is no self-stabilizing leader election protocol for arbitrary graphs~\cite{SSAngluin} and complete graphs~\cite{Cai2012} , and researchers have explored the problem in three ways.
 The first approach involves assuming that all agents initially know the exact number $n$ of agents~\cite{SSTimeOp,Cai2012,SudoGlobal}.
 The second approach introduces an oracle that informs agents about the existence of leaders~\cite{BeauquierOracle,canepa,FischerOracle}.
 The third approach relaxes the requirement of maintaining a unique leader forever, introducing a \emph{loosely-stabilizing} leader election problem, where agents start from any configuration, elect a unique leader within a short time, and maintain this leader for a long time.
 Sudo~\etal\cite{SUDOLSLE} first addressed this problem on complete graphs.
-Subsequent studies have continued to explore this problem on complete graphs~\cite{OnSpaceIzumi,SudoLSLETime,SUDOpoly}, and on arbitrary graphs~\cite{SudoArb1st,SUDOArb3rd,SameSpeedTimer} as follows and summarized in Table~\ref{table:liststudies}.
+Subsequent studies have continued to explore this problem~\cite{OnSpaceIzumi,SudoLSLETime,SudoArb1st,SUDOArb3rd,SameSpeedTimer,SUDOpoly} as follows and summarized in Table~\ref{table:liststudies}.